Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

 In the first step, using PoreMS, we created a silica block with dimensions of $7 \times 7 \times 7$ nm.
 Then, the pore was carved out and the protonation states of the dangling Si--O groups were determined.
 By explicitly setting the fraction of protonated versus deprotonated silanol groups on the surface in the model, the surface charge can be tuned to mimic experimental values, capturing the essential chemistry of silica nanopores in aqueous environments.

 In our model, we placed $104$ negatively charged silanol groups on the surface of the pore ($97$ isolated and $7$ geminal oxygens).
 The average distance of the oxygen atoms of the groups (O$_{\mathrm{S}}$) from the pore axis is $\approx 1.3$ nm over a pore length of $\approx 7$ nm.
+We define the approximate pore radius with this value.
 This arrangement corresponds to $\approx 1.54$/nm$^2$ surface group density, which corresponds to $\sigma \approx -1.54$ $e$/nm$^2$ surface charge density if we attribute $-e$ charge to each O$_{\mathrm{S}}$ atom.
-For pores with different radii, other values for number of silanol groups are used, but their surface density is retained.
+For pores with different radii, other values for the number of silanol groups are used, but their surface density is retained.

 PoreMS, however, assigns charges $-0.74e$ to the O$_{\mathrm{S}}$ atoms.
 That value implies a surface charge density $\approx -1.14$ $e$/nm$^{2}$.
-Furthermore, in this study, we scale the charges of the O$_{\mathrm{S}}$ atoms (resulting in $-0.555e$ charges) to treat them consistently with the ECC models of ions, which yields a surface charge density $\approx -0.85$ $e$/nm$^{2}$.
+Furthermore, in this study, we scale the charges of the O$_{\mathrm{S}}$ atoms (resulting in $-0.555e$ charges) to treat them consistently with the ECC models of ions, which yields a surface charge density $\approx -0.85$ $e$/nm$^{2}$ (the number of surface groups is unchanged for a given pore radius).

 For comparison, Gulmen and Thompson~\cite{gulmen_l_2006} also used the value $-0.74e$ for the O$_{\mathrm{S}}$ charge.
-Their force field is based on that of Br\'{o}dka and Zerda~\cite{brodka_jcp_1996}, whose value is $-0.533e$.
+Their FF is based on that of Br\'{o}dka and Zerda~\cite{brodka_jcp_1996}, whose value is $-0.533e$.
 These values are in accordance with those produced by PoreMS and scaled by 25\%.
 While these values are scaled, in the series of papers by Hartkamp, Siboulet, Dufr\^eche and coworkers~\cite{hartkamp_pccp_2015,siboulet_jpcc_2017,dopke_jpcc_2019,wang_jpcc_2021,wang_jpcc_2023}, the full $-e$ charge was used for the silanol oxygens.